reframejs/reframe/readme.md

 Reframe aims to be the **"modern Django / Ruby on Rails"**:
  - Interactive views: First-class support for interactive views with React, Vue, etc.
- - Ejectabe: Gain full control by progressively ejecting the framework.
+ - Ejectable: Gain full control by progressively ejecting the framework.
  - Full-stack ORM: No need to create API endpoints to access your data from the frontend.
 (Work-in-progress.)
  - Easy deploy: "Serverless deploy" with serverless Node.js and serverless database.
 (Work-in-progress.)